david95thinkcode/Simple-LocalApi/README.md

 - From your web browser, past the following url [http://localhost/phpmyadmin](http://localhost/phpmyadmin)  and go to it
 - From phpmyadmin dashboard, import the file **`db.sql`** which is inside **`Database`** folder.
 More details about **_`db.sql`_** [here](Database/README.md)

-- Return to your web browser and past the following url in the search bar [http://localhost/local-api/coders.php](http://localhost/local-api/coders.php)
+- Return to your web browser and past the following url in the search bar [http://localhost/local-api](http://localhost/local-api)

-- If you get something like [this](screenshots/simple.png) or [this](screenshots/with-json-viewer.png), it's fine !
+After click on the first button, if you get something like [this](screenshots/simple.png) or [this](screenshots/with-json-viewer.png), it's fine !
+The second button should show other datas.

 ## PS
 I'm using Ubuntu and my local webserver folder is `/var/www/html`.
 On Windows, I think it's `C:\wamp\www` if you're using Wamp.